bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant prices and dimensions

-You can query the prices and dimensions for variants.
+Query the prices and dimensions for variants.
 The following query retrieves prices and dimensions for the specified variant:

 <!--
 type: tab